Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.old.md

 }

 ```
-The official documentation describe the motivation for this macro as follows.
+The official documentation describes the motivation for this macro as follows.
 > There are two main use cases for this feature.
 The first is that it allows functions to be written completely in assembly, which mostly eliminates the need for a naked attribute.
 This is mainly useful for function that use a custom calling convention, such as interrupt handlers.

 > Another important use case is that it allows external assembly files to be used in a Rust module without needing hacks in the build system: